skrub-data/skrub/doc/vision.rst

 - Make the :class:`TableVectorizer` fast, robust, and easy to tune (in the sense of hyper-parameter tuning)

-- Better support time series
+- Better support for time series

 - Data namespaces, lazy data loading, out of core computing using database engines (e.g., duckdb)